-Here now is the second guest post by Duke PhD students Ian Mills and Laura Robinson, dealing with their podcast New Testament Review.
-In this one they describe one of their more unusual podcasts.
-As you’ll see, they deal with extremely interesting material for to anyone interested real scholarship on early Christianity– as opposed to the (often very popular) books by people who don’t know or understand scholarship but try to denigrate it in order to “prove” their own sectarian views.
+The case for Christ.
+Here now is the second guest post by Duke Ph.D. students Ian Mills and Laura Robinson, dealing with their podcast New Testament Review.
+In this one, they describe one of their more unusual podcasts.
+As you’ll see, they deal with extremely interesting material for anyone interested in real scholarship on early Christianity– as opposed to the (often very popular) books by people who don’t know or understand scholarship but try to denigrate it in order to “prove” their own sectarian views.

 Blog Post #2

 New Testament Review on Lee Strobel’s The Case for Christ

 As outlined in our last post, the New Testament Review podcast is dedicated to summarizing influential pieces of New Testament scholarship and their reception in the field.
 Every work we cover has transformed how later scholarship treats a specific topic or text.
 Every work, that is, except one.
 On April 1st, 2019, we released an episode with the title, “Lee Strobel, The Case for Christ.”
 Lee Strobel is a former journalist turned evangelical Christian apologist.

 His bestselling book The Case for Christ is a series of interviews in which Strobel and his interviewee make an argument for the historical reliability of the New Testament and, specifically, Jesus’ resurrection.
 It is not a work of scholarship.
 After introducing the podcast and giving the title of the work, we paused for a few seconds, broke into laughter, and wished our audience a happy April Fools.
 This earned us a few angry emails and a mild scolding from a fellow churchman, but most listeners thought it was funny.